heremaps/xyz-hub/docs/PSQL.md

     commit_json          jsonb,
     -- The binary attachment for commit messages. commit_attachment    bytea,
-    -- The unique sequential identifier, set by the transaction fix job as soon as the transaction becomes visible. seq_id               int8,
+    -- The unique publishing identifier, set by the transaction fix job as soon as the transaction becomes visible. publish_id           int8,
-    -- The timestamp of when the transaction became visible for the transaction fix job. seq_ts               timestamptz
+    -- The publishing timestamp of when the transaction became visible. publish_ts           timestamptz
 );
 ```